ShaunaGordon/talks/content/git-to-github/other-stuff.md

 ## Github Pages

-Static site hosting to promote your projects or host your blog
+Static site hosting to promote your projects or host your blog (or HTML slide decks like this one!)

 - https://pages.github.com/